Meets every other week and is only open to residents of the floor.

 The Grassroots Living-Learning Community is intended to deal specifically with the issue of race, racism and reconciliation in the United States.
-In order to do so, the course will also include an examination of the cultural and ethnic identities of the participants and what it means for life in the Grassroots Community, Calvin College and beyond.
+In order to do so, the course will also include an examination of the cultural and ethnic identities of the participants and what it means for life in the Grassroots Community, Calvin University and beyond.
 Although students living in the Grassroots Community represent a variety of cultural backgrounds, IDIS 190 is not intended to simply be a celebration of cultures but a time to engage the difficult questions of race, racism, reconciliation and biblical justice.

 Participation in the Grassroots Community has both an experiential and academic component.
 IDIS 190 is the academic component and is intended to enhance the experience in the living community.
 Students living in the Grassroots Community will participate in seminars, learning events and a variety of assignments to supplement and enrich the experience of living and learning in this community.
-Students will develop a common language to enlighten their study of historic and current racism in the United States, and will begin to apply this to their experiences and learning within the Calvin College community and beyond.
+Students will develop a common language to enlighten their study of historic and current racism in the United States, and will begin to apply this to their experiences and learning within the Calvin University community and beyond.
 This course satisfies the Cross-Cultural core requirement.

 Course Learning Outcomes: